girassolbit/meteor-pagseguro/README.md

 	Router.go(response.paymentUrl);
 });
 ```
-The items cart will be erased when checkout is fired, but you can say to not:
 Os itens do carrinho serão apagados quando o checkout for disparado, mas você pode dizer pra isso não acontecer:
 ```js
 buy.checkout(false);